Cégep à distance

 Cégep à distance was created on April 1, 1991, by the Collège de Rosemont to fulfil a mandate entrusted to it by the Ministère de l’Enseignement supérieur (MES) to develop and offer college-level distance education in Quebec.
 Initially known as the CCFD (Centre collégial de formation à distance), Cégep à distance adopted its new moniker in 2002.
 In 2005, the ministry extended Cégep à distance’s mandate to include college-level courses for the English community.

-In addition to admitting adult students, Cégep à distance cooperates with various colleges to help students advance their academic progress and earn a diploma more quickly.
+In addition to admitting adult students who register directly with Cégep à distance, we work with all colleges in Québec to help students advance their academic progress and earn a diploma more quickly.
 For more information, visit the page entitled Student already enrolled in another CEGEP.

 Cégep à distance is an innovative, flexible, lively, and motivating study environment that promotes the development of the students’ fullest potential.
 It also actively contributes to the advancement of distance education in the college network.

 Cégep à distance is devoted to distance education.
 We welcome a highly diverse student population, many of whom come to us from establishments in Québec’s college network.
-Cégep à distance contributes to the advancement of distance education in partnership with the college network.
+Cégep à distance contributes actively to the development of distance education, in partnership with the college network.

 Our strategic plan